spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

 ## 7.1 Relationship <a name="7.1"></a>

 **7.1.1** Purpose: This field provides information about the relationship between two SPDX elements.
 For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SPDXDocument and another SPDXDocument.

+In cases where there are "known unknowns", the use of the keyword "NOASSERTION" can be used on the right hand side of a relationship to indicate that the author is not asserting whether there are other SPDX elements (package/file/snippet) are connected by relationships or not.  ie. There could be some, but the author is not asserting one way or another.

+Similarly, the use of the keywords "NONE" can be used to indicate that an SPDX element (package/file/snippet) has no other elements connected by some relationship to it.

-The relationships between two elements that are supported are:
+The relationships between two SPDX elements that are supported are:

 | Relationship           | Description | Example |
 |------------------------|-------------|---------|